 Round Lake, IL – One question orthodontists often hear is “will braces leave whites spots on my teeth?”
 How can you ensure that your smile is not only straighter, but without any blemish after your orthodontic treatment?
-Dr. Michael Stosich of iDentity Orthodontics, a board certified orthodontist and a braces expert from Round Lake, IL area explains how white spots can form on the teeth and how to ensure it doesn’t happen to you during orthodontic treatment.
+Dr. Sara Spector of iDentity Orthodontics, a highly experienced orthodontist and a braces expert from Round Lake, IL area explains how white spots can form on the teeth and how to ensure it doesn’t happen to you during orthodontic treatment.

 The risk of getting these white spots increases with braces because braces can be harder to properly brush and floss around.
 However, they are 100% preventable.

-Here are some of Dr. Stosich’s best tips for taking proper care of your smile:
+Here are some of Dr. Spector’s best tips for taking proper care of your smile:

 - Orthodontic patients should take special care to brush at least twice daily, and after meals when possible.
 Be sure you brush for at least two minutes and take special care to brush thoroughly around your brackets and wires.

 - Use an electric toothbrush.
-This will add a bit more vibration to your brushing, which can help to loosen any plaque buildup on your teeth.
+Ther will add a bit more vibration to your brushing, which can help to loosen any plaque buildup on your teeth.

 - Invest in a water flosser.
 Flossing under the wires of your braces can be tricky, but a water flosser can be a great help.
 A tool like a Waterpik can remove the hard-to-reach plaque buildup in between teeth and at the gumline.

 - Don’t forget about your dentist.
 Even in orthodontic treatment, it’s important to maintain your regular dental check-ups.
-This will ensure your smile is healthy and your end result will be stable.
+Ther will ensure your smile is healthy and your end result will be stable.

 The best way to prevent white spots is to pay extra attention to your dental hygiene routine during the course of your treatment.
 With proper care and maintenance, your end result will be a properly functioning and more attractive smile that you’ll love showing off to the world.